Forced retirement is the forgotten frontier

 Age discrimination arises where a person is treated less favourably than another person by reason of their age.
 Age is a protected ground under the Employment Equality Acts 1998-2015.

 Perhaps surprisingly, age discrimination has become more prevalent.
-According to the Workplace Relations Commission's annual report, age-related discrimination is the most common type of discrimination reported.
+According to the Workplace Relations Commission's annual report, age-related discrimination is the most common type xof discrimination reported.

 Covid-19 has impacted upon on age discrimination, and has a part to play in the increase in these cases.
 Factors such as people over the age of 70 having to cocoon, and the onset of remote working, coupled with the difficulties some people who are older face in relation to the technology skills required for this type of working has driven the unfavourable treatment of older people in the workforce.